chybrydra/note-rest-service/Readme.md

 ```

 ### <a name="example-usages"></a> 6.
 App tests:
+To run tests, we have a few approaches.
+We will need JRE 8 to be installed and configured
+(or later release but it might not work exactly as expected).
 a.
 To run unit tests:
 - open project root directory in terminal
 - type ```mvn clean test```